ebzzry/ebzzry.github.io/src/fallacies.md

 move the goalpost so that it will then be difficult for person A to attack the new, shifted post.

-> Pedro claims that it is due to his daily intake of Liverpaid
+> Pedro claims that it is due to his daily intake of Kidneyaid
-> capsules that makes his liver healthy.
+> capsules that makes his kidney healthy.
 When he was diagnosed with
-> cirrhosis, he stated that it could have been worse, had it not been
+> kidney stones, he stated that it could have been worse, had it not
-> for his Liverpaid capsules.
+> been for his Kidneyaid capsules.

 The speaker adjusted his position when his initial claims were jeopardized.
 When the situation has changed, the speaker changed his